Calamagrostis: planting, growing and caring for

 Calamagrostis neglecta: botanical plate

 Calamagrostis offer a long flowering period, from early summer to autumn: depending on variety, flowering occurs between June and October.
-Flowering of Calamagrostis brachytricha is later, appearing in late summer around August, and remaining decorative until October–November.
+Flowering of Calamagrostis brachytricha is later, appearing in late summer, around August, and remaining decorative until October–November.

-Airy panicles of Calamagrostis
+Light panicles of Calamagrostis

 Flowering of Calamagrostis acutiflora ‘Karl Foerster’, Calamagrostis rubescens (photo Thayne Tuason) and Calamagrostis brachytricha (photo Dominicus Johannes Bergsma)